Objective, Burma!: Controversies

-Controversies
+British objections

 Even though it was based on the exploits of Merrill's Marauders, Objective Burma was withdrawn from release in the United Kingdom after it infuriated the British public.
 Prime Minister Winston Churchill protested the Americanization of the huge and almost entirely British, Indian and Commonwealth conflict ('1 million men').

 The Objective, Burma!
 London 1945 premiere was remarkable: At a line in the script, (by an American, to the effect) "We should head north, I hear there might be a few Brits somewhere over there" - The entire (English) audience walked out in outrage.
 It got a second release in the United Kingdom in 1952, when it was shown with an accompanying apology.
 The movie was also banned in Singapore although it was seen in Burma and India.

 An editorial in The Times said: It is essential both for the enemy and the Allies to understand how it came about that the war was won ... nations should know and appreciate the efforts other countries than their own made to the common cause.

+Civilian Flynn

-There were also objections to Errol Flynn playing the hero.
-He had stayed in Hollywood during the war, unlike actors David Niven or James Stewart.
-Flynn, however, had actually tried to enlist but had been declared medically unfit for military service.
-His studio suppressed the news of his medical problems to preserve his public image.
+There were also objections to 35-year-old Errol Flynn playing the hero.
+He had remained in Hollywood during the war, unlike actors such as Clarke Gable, Tyrone Power, David Niven or James Stewart who were all serving in the Allied military.
+Actually Australian-born Flynn had become a naturalised American citizen on 14 August 1942 when the United States had become fully involved in the Second World War.
+He had tried to enlist but he failed the Selective Training and Service physical exam due to recurrent malaria (contracted in New Guinea), a heart murmur, various venereal diseases and latent pulmonary tuberculosis.
+As Warner Bros refused to admit that Flynn, the star they marketed for his physical beauty and athleticism, had been rejected for military service due to health problems (IV-F), Flynn would be named in the Press and by critics as a "draft dodger".

 Nominations

-The film was nominated for three Academy Awards in 1945:
+The film was nominated for three Oscars at the 1946 18th Academy Awards: